 Verify that skylight maximum and minimum area is compliant.

 ASHRAE 90.1-2013 generally limits total skylight maximum area to 0-3% of the total roof area for each space-conditioning category.
-Buildings may be allowed up to 6% skylight area provided they meet all requirements of section 5.5.4.4.2, Exception 1.
+Buildings may be allowed up to 6% skylight area provided they have the following: